psu13/mutable-hakyll/posts/measurement.md

 In addition, _after_ the measurement the system will evolve to a new state $\psi'$, which will be the eigenvector that corresponds to the eigenvalue that we obtained.

+This is, of course, the (in)famous "collapse of the wave function", and with the background that I have made you slog through it should really be bothering you now.

 We seem to need this rule, along with the original rule about eigenvalues and eigenvectors to make our formalism agree with the following general _experimental_ fact:

-Whenever we measure a quantum system we always get one definite answer, and if we measure the system again in the same way, we get the same single answer again.
+> Whenever we measure a quantum system we always get one definite answer, and if we measure the system again in the same way, we get the same single answer again.

-This is, of course, the (in)famous "collapse of the wave function", and with the background that I have made you slog through it should really be bothering you now.

-The problem here is that this completely contradicts our existing time evolution rule, which says that everything evolves continuously and linearly via the Schrödinger equation:
+The problem is that this completely contradicts our existing time evolution rule, which says that everything evolves continuously and linearly via the Schrödinger equation:

 $$